xmatters/xm-labs-Freshservice/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com/signup)!

 # Files
-* [FreshserviceITSMv2.zip](FreshserviceITSMv2.zip) - Workflow containing all the communications and steps needed
+* [FreshserviceITSM.zip](FreshserviceITSM.zip) - Workflow containing all the communications and steps needed
 * Video file of showing the integration

 # How it works